 Another popular solution to cover the floor where your rabbit likes to play or in a bunny cage or pen is to buy a few packs of children’s puzzle mats.
 These jigsaw like foam sheets are tough and easy to wipe clean, keep an eye on them to see if its being eaten.

 If you want a single floor covering that would be easy to clean then consider using a children’s play mat.
 These colourful floor covers are tough and stain resistant.

-If you want to cover smaller area with something your rabbit will really like then a great idea can be to use some grassy mats from a pet store.
-These are relatively cheep so you can buy a few of them and they will certainly a favorite sop for your rabbit.
-The only down side to these are they can get a bit messy when they start to fall apart but if you don’t mind a bit of mess having a few of these is a great option.
+If you want to cover smaller area with something your rabbit will really like then you can use a few grassy mats, the type found in pet stores.
+These are relatively cheap so you can buy a few of them at a time and your bunny will love sitting on them and eating them.
+The only down side to these are they can get a bit messy when they start to fall apart.
+If you don’t mind a bit of mess then scattering a few of these around your bunnies enclosure is a great option.

 Need more help?
 Why not ask the Bunny Proofing group!

 We are a community of house rabbit enthusiasts with a specific interest in sharing our experiences of living with these special pets.
 We like posting tips on enriching our rabbits environments, preventing damage to our homes and making them safe for our rabbits to inhabit.